hayeskg/blog/regenag.md

 After some years of focusing on engineering, software and technology, I am excited and relieved to have found an area where I can channel my professional energy.
 I am confident that regenerative agriculture is here to stay and can provide value to our planet and communities.
 Applying my technical skills in this direction gives me purpose and motivation.

 I wanted too give my friends, peers and contacts a bit of a view into my thinking on this matter, if nothing else to spark discussion.
 Exchanging ideas, influencing each others' viewpoints, debating is all a healthy part of innovating.
-I also hope to reach some people who are passionate about building a more sustainable, resilient and diverse agriculture sector.
+I want engineers to talk to farmer and listen to their pain points.
+I want farmers to listen to engineers and understand the limitations and opportunities and ways of working.
+I would like to reach and connect with people who are passionate about building a more sustainable, resilient and diverse agriculture sector, one that embraces new tools.
 One that values people, plants and the planet.

-Healthy soils -> healthy plant -> healthy food -> healthy people -> healthy communities -> healthy societies -> healthy environments -> healthy planet
+healthy soils -> healthy plant -> healthy food -> healthy people -> healthy communities -> healthy societies -> healthy environments -> healthy planet

 And so the circularity continues...♼